olywoolsey/Notes/Networks/Network Layer.md

 - Network is programmable.
 - Widespread standard is OpenFlow
 ### Routing Algorithms
+Global or decentralised information?
+- If global, all routers have complete knowledge of topology and link costs.
+Leads to link state algorithms
+- If decentralised, each router knows only physically-connected routers and link costs to them
+	- Iterative process of computation and information exchange with neighbours (distance vector algorithms) Can also be static or dynamic:
+- Static suitable if routes change slowly
+- Dynamic if routes change more quickly, including link cost changes
 #### Dijkstra's
 - Computes least cost path from source node to all others
 - Gives forwarding table for that node